2024 Campeonato Nacional Primera División

-The 2024 Chilean Primera División, known as Campeonato Itaú 2024 for sponsorship purposes, was the 94th season of the Chilean Primera División, Chile's top-flight football league.
+The 2024 Campeonato Nacional de la Primera División del Fútbol Profesional Chileno, known as Campeonato Itaú 2024 for sponsorship purposes, was the 94th season of the Campeonato Nacional, Chile's top-flight football league.
 The season began on 16 February and ended on 10 November 2024.

 Colo-Colo won their thirty-fourth league title in this tournament, clinching the championship with a 1–1 draw with Deportes Copiapó and another 1–1 draw for Universidad de Chile against Everton on the final day of the season.
 Huachipato were the defending champions.

 Teams

 16 teams took part in the league in this season: the top 14 teams from the 2023 tournament, plus the 2023 Primera B champions Cobreloa and the winners of the promotion play-off Deportes Iquique.
 Cobreloa secured promotion to the top tier after eight years on 15 October 2023, winning the Primera B tournament with a 2–1 over Rangers, whilst Deportes Iquique sealed their promotion after three seasons on 10 December 2023 by defeating Santiago Wanderers in the promotion play-off finals.
 The promoted teams replaced Curicó Unido and Magallanes, who were relegated to Primera B at the end of the 2023 season.